Today's Top Gainer

 The information required under Section 197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is annexed as Annexure B.

-The information required under Rule 5(2) and (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, including amendment thereto, is provided in the Annexure forming part of the Report.
-In terms of the first proviso to Section 136(1) of the Act, the Report and Accounts are being sent to the Shareholders excluding the aforesaid Annexure.
+The information required under Rule 5(2) and (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, as amended from time to time, is provided in the Annexure forming part of the Report.
+In terms of the second proviso to Section 136(1) of the Act, the Report and Accounts are being sent to the Shareholders excluding the aforesaid Annexure.
 The said Annexure is open for inspection at the Registered Office of the Company.
-Any shareholder interested in obtaining a copy of the same may write to the Company Secretary.
+Any shareholder interested in obtaining a copy of the same, should write to the Company Secretary.

-The Board of Directors has carried out an annual evaluation of its own performance, Board Committees and individual Directors pursuant to the provisions of the Act, the corporate governance requirements as prescribed by the Listing Regulations and the guidance note on Board evaluation issued by Securities and Exchange Board of India dated 5th January 2017.
+The Board of Directors has carried out an annual evaluation of its own performance, Board Committees and individual Directors pursuant to the provisions of the Act, the corporate governance requirements as prescribed by the Listing Regulations and the guidance note dated 5th January 2017 on Board evaluation issued by Securities and Exchange Board of India.

 The NRC has defined the evaluation criteria for the performance evaluation of individual Directors and the Board/Committees.